1. Where does the name "Fuel" come from?

-5. Where can I find the occult checklist mentioned in Know Your Enemy and Stay Free?
+5. Where can I find the occult checklist mentioned in Know Your Enemy?

 6. I have a problem with my DVD order.
 Can you fix it?

-DVDs are manufactured and distributed by a third-party partner ministry called The Apologetics Group.
-Any questions regarding DVD orders can be directed to them at firstname.lastname@example.org.
+Unfortunately not.
+The DVDs are processed, manufactured and distributed by a partner ministry called The Apologetics Group.
+Any questions regarding DVD orders however, can be directed to them at email@example.com.
 They will be glad to assist and answer any questions you may have.

 7. What Bible translation do you use?

-The New Living Translation (NLT) is the most frequently used version for its blend of accuracy and readability.
-The ESV is also used quite a bit.
-We use BibleGateway a lot to check multiple versions so you'll occasionally see others too.
+Mostly the New Living Translation (NLT) or the English Standard Version (ESV).
+We also use BibleGateway a lot to check multiple versions so you'll occasionally see others.

-8. Why did you quote from a Bible teacher I disagree with?
+8. Why did you quote from that Bible teacher I disagree with?

 Quoting another teacher doesn't necessarily indicate approval of that person's entire ministry, or signify complete theological agreement.
 Indeed, sometimes the use of a quote doesn't even indicate approval of the quote!
 Generally however, links or quotes from other ministries are posted simply because they offer important insight on a particular topic.